KalypsoDev/replica_web/README.md

 🎯 Main goal: create a replica of a website.

 ## Deployment
-🚀 This project has been deployed on Vercel : [replica_sync](https://xxxxxx.vercel.app/)
+🚀 This project has been deployed on Cloudflare Pages : [replica_sync](https://replica-website-sync.pages.dev/)

 ## Sitemap
 👀 Here you can see the sitemap: